ChanJianHao/ip/docs/README.md

 1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
 1. Set up the correct JDK version, as follows:
    1. Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`
-   1. If JDK 11 is listed in the drop down, select it.
+   1. If JDK 11 is listed in the drop-down, select it.
 If it is not, click `New...` and select the directory where you installed JDK 11
    1. Click `OK`
 1. Import the project into Intellij as follows:
    1. Click `Open or Import`.
    1. Select the project directory, and click `OK`
    1. If there are any further prompts, accept the defaults.
-1. After the importing is complete, locate the `src/main/java/duke.Duke.java` file, right-click it, and choose `Run duke.Duke.main()`.
+1. After the importing is complete, locate the `src/main/java/duke/Duke.java` file, right-click it, and choose `Run duke.Duke.main()`.
 If the setup is correct, you should see something like the below:

     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░ ░░░░░░░░░░▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄░░░░░░░░░ ░░░░░░░░▄▀░░░░░░░░░░░░▄░░░░░░░▀▄░░░░░░░ ░░░░░░░░█░░▄░░░░▄░░░░░░░░░░░░░░█░░░░░░░ ░░░░░░░░█░░░░░░░░░░░░▄█▄▄░░▄░░░█░▄▄▄░░░ ░▄▄▄▄▄░░█░░░░░░▀░░░░▀█░░▀▄░░░░░█▀▀░██░░ ░██▄▀██▄█░░░▄░░░░░░░██░░░░▀▀▀▀▀░░░░██░░ ░░▀██▄▀██░░░░░░░░▀░██▀░░░░░░░░░░░░░▀██░ ░░░░▀████░▀░░░░▄░░░██░░░▄█░░░░▄░▄█░░██░ ░░░░░░░▀█░░░░▄░░░░░██░░░░▄░░░▄░░▄░░░██░ ░░░░░░░▄█▄░░░░░░░░░░░▀▄░░▀▀▀▀▀▀▀▀░░▄▀░░ ░░░░░░█▀▀█████████▀▀▀▀████████████▀░░░░ ░░░░░░████▀░░███▀░░░░░░▀███░░▀██▀░░░░░░ ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░